Barry Vivian: Professional career

+In 1966, Vivian turned pro.
+Vivian did his apprenticeship at Hastings Golf Club.
+Overall, he worked at the club for eight years.

 In 1974, Vivian quit work at Hastings.
 He decided to work as a touring professional.
-In the middle of the year, he played some events on the European Tour.
-In November, Vivian first received serious media attention for his performance at the City of Auckland Classic.
+In the middle of the year, Vivian played some events on the European Tour.
+In November, he first received serious media attention for his performance at the City of Auckland Classic.
 He shot an opening round 68 (−3) to find himself in joint third with, among others, Hubert Green.

-In August 1976, he played the Fiji Open at Fiji Golf Club.
+In August 1976, Vivian played the Fiji Open at Fiji Golf Club.
 He opened with a course record 67 (−5) to take the lead.
-He shot a second round 71 to maintain the lead.
+Vivian shot a second round 71 to maintain the lead.
 In the third round, he shot a 74 but in the "wet conditions" he still held the lead, now one over Walter Godfrey.
-He would go on to win the event.
+Vivian would go on to win the event.
 In November, he seriously competed for the New Zealand Airlines Classic held at Russley Golf Club.
-He was at 206 (−13) entering the final round, two back of leader Bob Shearer.
-However he was outplayed by several shots on Sunday and did not seriously contend.
-In 1976 he also won an event in Western Samoa.
+Vivian was at 206 (−13) entering the final round, two back of leader Bob Shearer.
+However, he was outplayed by several shots on Sunday and did not seriously contend.
+In 1976, Vivian also won an event in Western Samoa.
 He earned A$4,000 for the win.
 It was the highest check he earned in his career up to this point.

 Vivian's good play qualified him for New Zealand's 1976 World Cup.
 The event was held in December in Palm Springs, California.
 His teammate was Simon Owen.
 Owen and Vivian arrived late and were not able to practice much at a golf course they not familiar with.
-Vivian fired an opening round 74 (+2) and, with Owen's 71, were at 145 (+1), in a tie for fourth with Australia.
+In the opening round, Vivian shot a two-over-par 74 and coupled with Owen's 71 the pair was at 145 (+1), in a tie for fourth with Australia.
 In the third round, Vivian shot a 75 (+3) and the team was at 442 (+10), in a tie for seventh, 11 back of the United States.
-In the final round, he shot a 74 (+2) and the team finished in ninth at 590 (+14).
+In the final round, Vivian shot another 74 and the team finished in ninth at 590 (+14).
 Individually, Vivian finished in a tie for 34th among 96 players.

 In April 1977, Vivian seriously competed at the Western Australia PGA Championship.
 In a "tense finish" he had a chance to tie clubhouse leader Kel Nagle at the last hole.
 He was unable to birdie to the par-5 18th, however.
 At 284 (−4), he finished one back of champion Nagle in solo second.
-In August, he won the Pacific Harbour Open in Suva, Fiji defeating compatriot Terry Kendall and Australia's George Serhan in a playoff.
+In August, he won the Pacific Harbour Open in Suva, Fiji defeating Terry Kendall and George Serhan in a playoff.